nascarsayan/ai-no-uta/linearAlgebra/README.md

 Learning linear Algebra.
 The plan is to take notes and write sample code in python while learning.

+To convert drawings to Latex, use the website [webdemo.myscript.com](https://webdemo.myscript.com/views/math/index.html)

 - Encouraged to follow exercises from the website: [https://www.lem.ma/](https://www.lem.ma/)
 - You can also download videos from the [first youtube Playlist](https://www.youtube.com/watch?list=PLlXfTHzgMRUKXD88IdzS14F4NxAZudSmv) to follow offline.
 - [Youtube Channel](https://www.youtube.com/@MathTheBeautiful).